Growth Mindset Lesson Plans (PDF) for Middle School and High School in 2022

 “The overall journey arduous, and long, and difficult, and if you don’t ask for help and learn that skillset, you will fall off the mountain”Simon Sinek, Organizational Consultant

 How do we teach students to communicate?
-How do we teach kids the social skills that they’re missing out on?
-How do you build trust?
+What can teachers do to help kids build the social skills that they’re missing out on?
+How do we build trust?

 If you don’t have your phone… you just enjoy the world.
 And that’s where ideas happen.
 Ideas happen when our minds wander.
 That’s called innovation.